 Skip to main content

-An Interface connects a Definable agent to an external messaging platform — Telegram, Discord, Signal, or any custom channel.
+An Interface connects a Definable agent to an external messaging platform — Telegram, Discord, Slack, voice phone calls, Desktop, CLI, or any custom channel.
 It handles the full lifecycle: receiving messages, managing sessions, resolving user identity, running the agent, and sending responses back.

 How It Works